LLNL/spheral/docs/building.rst

   Choose the type of build -- for more information see the `CMake documentation <https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html>`_.

 ``CMAKE_INSTALL_PREFIX``
   The top-level path for installing Spheral include files, libraries, and any Python modules or documentation.
-This is synonymous with and replaces the older ``SPHERAL_INSTALL_DIR``.

 ``ENABLE_CXXONLY`` (On, *Off*)
   Do not build python wrappers for Spheral.